-The most logical way to mitigate the risk of not having enough to retire on is to build up as much overall resource as possible.
+The most logical way to mitigate the risk set out above is to build up as much overall resource as possible.

-If someone can enjoy an employer contribution to their pension funding by joining a company scheme, then it is almost always sensible to do so.
+If someone is able to enjoy an employer contribution to their pension funding by joining a company scheme, then it is almost always sensible to do so.

 Beyond this, where a contribution to a pension scheme will not secure additional benefits from an employer, then it is a question of assessing whether paying more to an employer's pension is the most attractive option or if another choice looks better.
-That will depend on individual circumstances and priorities and is best assessed with the aid of professional advice.